I am a mom of two awesome children who teach me more than I ever thought possible. I love writing, exercise, movies, and LGBT advocacy.

-When someone says something distasteful, like "that's so gay," which is somehow making a resurgence, call them on it.
+- When someone says something distasteful, like "that's so gay," which is somehow making a resurgence, call them on it.
 Don't go spoiling for a fight, but ask them if they would ever substitute the word "gay" for a nationality, for instance; most of the time, the person having said the expression will look either completely baffled or completely shocked by what they've said.
 Ask what they're really trying to express.
 For some reason, people still think it's OK to use the word "gay" as a pejorative, and it most definitely is not.

-Support those who express their gender fluidity or gender expression.
+- Support those who express their gender fluidity or gender expression.

-If you see someone getting bullied for being part of the LGBTQ+ community, or someone getting bullied because they are an ally, step up and support them.
+- If you see someone getting bullied for being part of the LGBTQ+ community, or someone getting bullied because they are an ally, step up and support them.
 We are stronger together than we are in isolation, so stop bullying behaviors in their tracks by standing with someone who is being bullied.

-Being an ally is in many ways about being a decent human being, in my view.
-There is little enough happiness in many corners of the world, so why let prejudice, bullying and hatred win the day?
-This year marks the 49th anniversary of the Stonewall Riots, whose legacy sparked the creation of LGBTQ+ advocacy groups, as well as the determination of the LGBTQ+ population that they were no longer going to continue to endure the daily prejudices they faced from the law and the legal system as a whole.
+2019 marked the 50th anniversary of the Stonewall Riots, whose legacy sparked the creation of LGBTQ+ advocacy groups, as well as the determination of the LGBTQ+ population that they were no longer going to continue to endure the daily prejudices they faced from the law and the legal system as a whole.